Nufeen/tiger-hs/readme.md

 http://dev.stephendiehl.com/fun/008_extended_parser.html

-Reason to search for alternatives: *The code in each of these modules is a hybrid of the specific Alex/Happy grammar syntax and arbitrary Haskell logic that is spliced in.
+*The code in each of these modules is a hybrid of the specific Alex/Happy grammar syntax and arbitrary Haskell logic that is spliced in.
 Code delineated by braces ({}) is regular Haskell, while code outside is parsera and lexer logic.*

-#### Parsec way:
+### Parsec way:

 http://dev.stephendiehl.com/hask/#custom-lexer

 http://dev.stephendiehl.com/fun/002_parsers.html

-#### Applicative parser combinators (used in this realisation):
+### Applicative parser combinators (used in this realisation):

 https://ro-che.info/articles/2015-01-02-lexical-analysis